Skip to content

 Alcohol units NHS?

-Without the jargon, feed the figures into the Alcohol Units (NHS) calculadora widget and it'll show the working.
+Without the jargon, feed the figures into the Alcohol Units (NHS) calculator widget and it'll show the working.
 Convert any drink volume and ABV into UK NHS alcohol units (ABV × ml / 1000) with 14-units-per-week weekly guidance.

 Units in a glass of wine?

-Tldr: open the Alcohol Units (NHS) calculadora widget at the top of the page.
+Tldr: open the Alcohol Units (NHS) calculator widget at the top of the page.
 Convert any drink volume and ABV into UK NHS alcohol units (ABV × ml / 1000) with 14-units-per-week weekly guidance.

 14 units per week?

-What is alcohol units nhs?
+What is alcohol units calculator nhs?

 Cutting to it, every figure is cross-checked against NHS and the wider data.
 If you notice a stale rate, email the editorial desk and we'll patch it in under 24 hours.

-How to calculate alcohol units nhs?
+How to calculate alcohol units calculator nhs?

 Short answer: yes, everything runs in your browser.
 No inputs are sent to our servers or any third party, nothing is logged and nothing persists after you close the tab.

-Alcohol units nhs formula?
+Alcohol units calculator nhs formula?

-Quick version: Alcohol Units (NHS) calculadora is free to use, free to share and free to embed — pass the URL around a class, a slack channel or a family chat.
+Quick version: Alcohol Units (NHS) calculator is free to use, free to share and free to embed — pass the URL around a class, a slack channel or a family chat.
 The editorial policy covers attribution.

-Alcohol units nhs example?
+Alcohol units calculator nhs example?

 Practically speaking, the short method: write the inputs in the units shown, run the calculation, then sense-check the answer against an order-of-magnitude estimate in your head.

-Alcohol units nhs worked example?
+Alcohol units calculator nhs worked example?

 Here's the plain-English summary: if the result surprises you, run it a second time with slightly different inputs — small swings often reveal a unit or rounding issue in the original figures.

-Alcohol units nhs explained?
+Alcohol units calculator nhs explained?

 In one line: a calculadora is a sanity check, not a verdict.
 For anything legally binding — contracts, tax filings, medical decisions — bring the figure to a qualified professional as a starting point.

-Alcohol units nhs definition?
+Alcohol units calculator nhs definition?

 Put simply, Convert any drink volume and ABV into UK NHS alcohol units (ABV × ml / 1000) with 14-units-per-week weekly guidance.
 The page walks through the method in full so you can answer follow-up questions without guessing.

-Alcohol units nhs meaning?
+Alcohol units calculator nhs meaning?

-The direct take: open the Alcohol Units (NHS) calculadora widget at the top of the page.
+The direct take: open the Alcohol Units (NHS) calculator widget at the top of the page.
 Convert any drink volume and ABV into UK NHS alcohol units (ABV × ml / 1000) with 14-units-per-week weekly guidance.

-Alcohol units nhs step by step?
+Alcohol units calculator nhs step by step?

-Straightforward answer: open the Alcohol Units (NHS) calculadora widget at the top of the page.
+Straightforward answer: open the Alcohol Units (NHS) calculator widget at the top of the page.
 Convert any drink volume and ABV into UK NHS alcohol units (ABV × ml / 1000) with 14-units-per-week weekly guidance.

 References